a2go/web-workshop/27-context-2/README.md

 be annoying.

 - Add `ctx context.Context` as the first argument in the `web.Handler` type.
-- Make the adapter function in `web.go`pass down the first context which was derived from `r.Context()`.
+- Make the adapter function in `web.go` pass down the first context which was derived from `r.Context()`.
-- Anything using `r.Context()` should instead use the passed `ctx`.
+- Anything else using `r.Context()` should instead use the passed `ctx`.
 - Make everything compile.